Skip to content

 nemu_list_symbolsList the exported function symbols of the loaded library — the names callable via call_symbol / call_jni_export.

 nemu_call_symbolInvoke an exported function by name following AArch64 AAPCS (integer args in x0..x7, result in x0).
-For plain native exports; use call_jni_export for Java_* JNI entry points.
+Auto-detects JNI signatures.
+Set injectJni=false to force raw arguments.
+Set debug=true for auto-NOP on NULL indirect calls + auto TLS prep.

 nemu_call_jni_exportInvoke an exported Java_* JNI function.
 Injects the guest JNIEnv* and thiz, then the Java arguments.
 Returns x0 — an int/jboolean directly, or a jobject/jbyteArray/jstring handle to resolve via read_byte_array.
 The main entry point for reversing a native signing/crypto routine.